 Table of Contents

-1. Understanding the Psychology of Occupational Health 2.
+Series Foreword Preface Acknowledgements About the Authors 1.
+Understanding the Psychology of Occupational Health 2.
 Designing and Evaluating Occupational Health Psychology Interventions 3.
 Individual Differences That Matter in OHP 4.
 Worker Psychological Health 5.
 Worker Physical Health 6.
 Work-Related Stress and Recovery 7.
 Psychological and Social Demands and Resources 8.
 Interpersonal Mistreatment at Work 9.
 Work and Nonwork Role Dynamics 10.
 Physical and Environmental Demands and Resources 11.
 Safety at Work 12.
-Broadening OHP Impact Beyond the Workplace
+Broadening OHP Impact Beyond the Workplace Index

-Kristen Jennings Black, Ph.D. is an Assistant Professor of Psychology at The University of Tennessee at Chattanooga.
-Her current research and consulting work focus on employee health and well-being, with specific interests in in high-risk work environments, workplace stress, social support, and employee engagement.
+Kristen Jennings Black, Ph.D., is an Assistant Professor of Psychology at The University of Tennessee at Chattanooga.
+Her current research and consulting work focus on employee health and well-being, with specific interests in high-risk work environments, workplace stress, social support, and employee engagement.